Teaching firework chemistry through interactive 3D visualizations.

 For Apple's WWDC Swift Student Challenge, I built an interactive app to teach firework chemistry.
 The project was officially recognized by Apple.

 Interactive tutorial system built with SceneKit.
 Materials slide in and out on a 3D table using SCNAction animations, teaching users which chemical elements produce specific colors.
-The challenge was synchronizing the 3D animations with the tutorial text while maintaining 60fps performance in Swift Playgrounds' constrained environment.

 Complete workflow from ingredient selection to firework launch.
 The 3D scene uses SceneKit's particle systems for realistic firework explosions, with custom shaders for color mixing based on selected chemicals.
 Physics simulation handles the launch trajectory and explosion dynamics.
-All running in real-time within Swift Playgrounds' sandbox constraints.
+All running in real-time within Swift Playground's sandbox constraints.